Pacifest/Eternal-Hub/README.md

 ## Blacklisting:
 1. You can be blacklisted for using/running another script.
 2. You can be blacklisted at any time the staff desires.
-3. If you break any of the TOS
+3. If you break any of the TOS.

 ## Script:
 1. This script is allowed to log your user ID (Discord & Roblox).